 - Queen’s is home to students from more than 100 countries

-- International/visa students make up approximately 8.3% of the full-time student population
+- International/visa students make up approximately 10% of the student population

 Queen's by the Numbers